Are You Making These Dog Training Mistakes?

 Time and Patience.

-Always end training sessions on a good note and if you feel you are not getting anywhere at a particular time, stop and try again another time.
-It is a mistake to allow yourself to become angry with your dog, because he doesn’t seem to understand.
-Have a think about how you might be confusing your dog and begin again another day.
+Always end training sessions on a good note and if you feel you are not getting anywhere, stop and try again another time.
+It’s a mistake to allow yourself to become angry with your dog for their apparent lack of understanding.
+Think about how you might be confusing your dog and begin again another day.

 Anticipation and Timing.

+Another one of those pesky dog training mistakes, is not observing dogs well enough.
 Learning to anticipate your dog’s next move is a skill you need to try and develop in dog training.
 In doing so, you will get faster results.
-Rather than react to your dog after the event, try and begin to read his body language.
-Anticipating what he might do next, makes your training more effective.
+Rather than react to your dog after the event, try and begin to read their body language.
+Anticipating what they might do next, makes your training more effective.

-For example, rather than correcting your dog for non-stop barking at the door, try and watch him and react to his signals before he starts the full blown behaviour.
+For example, rather than correcting your dog for non-stop barking at the door, try and watch their behaviour and react to signals before they start the full blown behaviour.

-In other words, at the point when he is just thinking about it.
-He may jump up, twitch his ears, or growl – all these signs could be interrupted, before he gets to the stage of throwing himself at the front door.
+For example, at the point when the dog is just thinking about it charging for the door.
+They may jump up, twitch their ears, or growl – all these signs could be interrupted, before they get to the stage of throwing themselves at the front door!

-In such scenarios, you will find it so much more difficult to control his behaviour and training may be more challenging as a result.
-Once your dog is already over-aroused, or in full flight, you might be tempted to shout, or grab him.
-However, this is quite likely to increase the intensity of his response.
-Try and intervene positively before he reaches that stage.
+In such scenarios, you will find it so much more difficult to control the behaviour and training may be more challenging as a result.
+Once your dog is already over-aroused, or in full flight, you might be tempted to shout, or grab.
+However, this is quite likely to increase the intensity of the response.
+Try and intervene positively before the dog reaches that stage.

 If you have difficulty with timing your rewards, get started with clicker training – it’s ideal for novice handlers and dogs.
 The clicker tells the dog the exact moment he has done the correct behaviour and that a treat is coming.
 Its easy to learn and results are fast – especially good for all the basic cues, as well as more complex behaviour issues.